gqrx-sdr/gqrx/README.md

 Dependencies
 ------------

-- The latest GNU Radio 3.6 (gnuradio-core and gnuradio-audio)
+- GNU Radio 3.7 with the following components:
+    - gnuradio-runtime
+    - gnuradio-analog
+    - gnuradio-blocks
+    - gnuradio-filter
+    - gnuradio-fft
+    - gnuradio-audio (optional)
 - The gr-iqbalance library (optional)
 - At least one of:
     - gnuradio-fcd